RadmirZosimov/parser/README.md

-#  Universal parser for websites
+#  30sec parser for websites
 Universal parser.
 You should change a few arguments for your own parser!

 That's so easy to do!